 The maximum allowable distance between the coder and the substrate to be printed varies between a TIJ printer and a laser.
 By design, TIJ printheads must be placed very close to the substrate.
-Typically, this distance, referred to as "throw distance," should not exceed 2 mm for high quality DataMatrix codes.
-Variation in excess of 2 mm can result in fuzzy characters and unreadable DataMatrix codes (Figure 5).
+Typically, this distance, referred to as "throw distance", should not exceed 2 mm for high quality DataMatrix codes.
+Variation in excess of 2 mm can result in fuzzy characters and unreadable DataMatrix codes (see Figure 4).
+Lasers offer some advantages relative to TIJ - both in terms of the distance between the focal lens and the substrate and the allowable variation in product placement.
+A typical carton coding application may require a 100 mm focal distance with an allowable tolerance of +/- 3 mm for the position of the package relative to its nominal marking position.
+This incremental tolerance provides some margin of safety with respect to material handling.